 As this need became evident in the course of the Commission’s study, the Commission decided to make an interim recommendation to the Indiana Supreme Court to institute a statewide court interpreter system.

-In response, the Supreme Court authorized the Executive Director of the Division of State Court Administration to join the National Center for State Courts’ Court Interpreter Certification Consortium and to implement an Indiana court interpreter testing system for Spanish.
-The Division is now a member of the Consortium.
+In response, the Supreme Court authorized the Executive Director of the Division of State Court Administration (now the Indiana Office of Court Services) to join the National Center for State Courts’ Court Interpreter Certification Consortium and to implement an Indiana court interpreter testing system for Spanish.
 The Commission also has in place an Advisory Board which guides the program.

 The Court also approved in principle the concept for a code of ethics for interpreters and the concept of setting specific certification standards for interpreters.
 The Court will look to the Advisory Board to assist the Court in developing these components.

 In addition, the Court agreed with the Commission’s assessment that a strong need exists for training and orientation of interpreters, judges and court staff.
 As with many of the other Commission recommendations that have a fiscal impact, the Court decided to implement this recommendation to the extent that it could be accommodated by the existing judicial education structure.

 Availability of competent interpreters is a fundamental factor in providing access to justice for all.
 The Indiana Supreme Court has taken a decisive step in assuring such access to non-English speaking people by approving the Commission’s recommendations.

 |Indiana's Response to DOJ Regarding Court Interpreter Services|

 As part of its investigating phase, the Commission on Race and Gender Fairness conducted public hearings throughout Indiana during the summer of 2001.
 While citizens voiced numerous race and gender-related concerns at these hearings, the issue raised most frequently was the lack of a court interpreter system in Indiana.